bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/012-git-log.md

 * fa58347 Initial commit
 ```

-With that you now know how to check your commit history!
-Next let's go ahead and learn how to exclude specific files from Git!
+With that, you now know how to check your commit history!
+Next, let's go ahead and learn how to exclude specific files from Git!